 Every week you delay is a week you could have been improving.
 A year from now, you could be a year into your boxing journey.
 Or you could still be thinking about starting.

-Progress isn't linear and timelines aren't guarantees.
+Progress is not linear and timelines are not guarantees.
 But people who show up consistently always improve.
-That's the closest thing to a guarantee boxing offers.
+That is the closest thing to a guarantee boxing offers.

 Start Your Journey